sophiebeard/airport-challenge/README.md

 Planes that have landed must be at an airport
 ```

 Your task is to test drive the creation of a set of classes/objects to satisfy all the above user stories.
 You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
-In your tests, you'll need to stub random behaviour to ensure consistent test behaviour.
+In your tests, you'll need to stub random behavior to ensure consistent test behavior.

 Your code should defend against [edge cases](http://programmers.stackexchange.com/questions/125587/what-are-the-difference-between-an-edge-case-a-corner-case-a-base-case-and-a-b) such as inconsistent states of the system ensuring that planes can only take off from airports they are in; planes that are already flying cannot take off and/or be in an airport; planes that are landed cannot land again and must be in an airport, etc.